-Choosing the best browsers in 2019 can be complicated but knowing your priorities can help with the process.
+Choosing the best brow0sers in 2020 can be complicated but knowing your priorities can help with the process.
 Web browsers have come a long way since Netscape and Internet Explorer ruled the roost.
 Do you value customizability more important than speed?
 Is speed your priority regardless of any other features?
 Are you indifferent to all the bells and whistles and value reliability above all else?
-In this article, we’ll try to pin down the best browsers in 2019 for you.
+In this article, we’ll try to pin down the best browsers in 2020 for you.

-Firefox is a free and open source software.
+Firefox is free and open-source software.
 This means that it is dependent on the community of volunteer programmers for development.
 This comes with a few drawbacks but not requiring a profit is a strength.
-Firefox can be focused on protecting your data and blocking tracking cookies since that information isn’t going to be sold to advertisers.
+Firefox is focused on protecting your data and blocking tracking cookies since that information isn’t going to be sold to advertisers.
 Google is one of those companies which make their living on ad revenue and user data.

 + Runs well on older machines